Airstrip Info

 Description: Fremont Island's upper airstrip rests along a ridge that slopes up at both ends, and has downward sloping terrain on both sides of the runway.

 Runway: 1972 ft long x 10 ft wide dirt runway that was once a four wheel drive trail that is in good condition.
 Slopes uphill on both ends.
-First 500' from the south is rocky.
-Last few hundred feet beyond stated distance is somewhat steep.
+First 500' from the south has larger rocks than the rest of the runway.
+Last few hundred feet beyond stated distance on both ends is somewhat steep.

-Approach Considerations: Weather station on the south end of the runway.
+Approach Considerations: Weather station on the south end of the runway on extended centerline.
+Large rock outcroppings and higher terrain to the north on extended centerline as well.
 Typically land to the north and depart to the south.

 Amenities: None.
 Suggested parking area is either atop the hill to the south along the trail or just prior to the hill off to the west end of the runway.